-Gipsy Hill Federation is recruiting for unsalaried School Direct trainees for a September 2017 start.
-Our recruitment for salaried trainees is now completed.
+Gipsy Hill Federation is recruiting for School Direct trainees for a September 2018 start.

 Why Train With Us?

 Kingswood Primary School is the lead school for Gipsy Hill Federation (GHF), a group of 6 primary schools across the boroughs of Lambeth and Southwark.
 All our schools provide an optimum learning environment in which high achievement, positive self-esteem, respect and educational excellence are valued by everyone in a caring and supportive atmosphere.